 Recipients of Academic Achievement Scholarships may be either currently or newly enrolled students who are enrolled in at least nine credit hours at VGCC with high scholastic ability, or graduating high school seniors selected by their counselors or principals.
-Currently the scholarship award may be up to \$500 depending on the investment income earned the prior year.
+Currently the scholarship award may be up to \$500.